Skip to main content

 Since 2018, the Metropolitan Planning Council has been highlighting the progress of riverfront projects funded through The Chicago Community Trust’s support for the Our Great Rivers vision.
 To date, 25 projects have been supported by The Trust, and are continuing to make impactful changes throughout the river system.
 Learn more about these projects in MPC’s interactive story map

-Our Great Rivers 2023-2024 Cohort Spotlight
+Our Great Rivers 2023-2024 cohort spotlight

 The Calumet region on the Southeast side of Chicago, home to the Calumet River and the Little Calumet River, has a long history of industrial use and a rich legacy of labor and community organizing.
 Five of the Our Great Rivers grantee projects in this grant cycle support communities in taking the lead to transforming the region into one with vibrant economic opportunities with thriving community and natural spaces that promote wealth building and public health.
 This blog about Calumet area projects features projects focused on community development, while the other blog focuses on three integrated projects that are working with partners to change area land uses.